Biochemistry and Population Health Studies Double Major with a minor in Biology

-Why did you decide to come to UTSC?
+Why did you decide to come to U of T Scarborough?

-When I came to UTSC Fall Open House several factors contributed to my decision in attending this university.
-The campus was relatively smaller in comparison to other universities and it made the campus much more appealing to me as I felt much closer to other students who may be in the same and different programs.
+My initial reason for deciding to come to U of T Scarborough was because it was close to home.
+However, after attending March Showcase, I was given the opportunity to visit the campus and speak with professors and current students.
+It was then that I really decided that this was the right university for me!
+The university was in a beautiful environment that was close to nature and a lot of support is provided for students to succeed.
+The campus was relatively smaller in comparison to other universities and it made the campus much more appealing to me as I felt much closer to other students who may be in the same or different programs.
 My campus tour guide was also very approachable and enthusiastic which made me excited about the campus as well.
-It was clear that she really enjoyed her time studying at UTSC and that she thinks highly of the campus.
-She also mentioned all the assistance the university provides for their students to aid them in succeeding which was very appealing as someone who was transitioning from highschool to university.
-Another factor was the environment which had a lot of nature I was able to see around campus such as the valley and cherry blossom path.
+It was clear that she really enjoyed her time studying at U of T Scarborough and that she thinks highly of the campus.

 I had always been interested in sciences, however, I did not want to study pure biology or chemistry.
 Biochemistry gave me the opportunity to study a combination of both as it focuses on the chemistry of living systems.
 I came to realize that the combination of theory and laboratory techniques intertwine in a way that makes you truly apply the knowledge you learn from lecture and put it into practice.
 This program provided me with hands-on experiences that will always be remembered as I continue with my education.
 Population Health Studies focused on biological determinants of health, epidemiology and the life cycle, allowing me to apply my knowledge of the human body and health at a more applicable and societal level by examining health systems and public policy.
 This program proved that first-year courses truly are just the tip of an iceberg.
 The higher level the courses you take, the more diverse yet specific and interesting the courses become!